 Washington, DC Wants You!
-Join Jewish teens from around the country in a city that has it all for a teen leader – Washington, D.C.
-At Panim el Panim seminars teens will see all of the city’s most famous tourist sites while gaining insider access to locations like the U.S. Capitol!
-Teens have the opportunity to meet and lobby members of Congress, learn from advocacy experts on Israel, healthcare, the environment and today’s hottest topics, and do service projects that provide direct aid to those in need in the city.
+Join Jewish teens from around the country in a city that has it all for a teen leader – Washington, DC.
+At Panim el Panim seminars teens see the city’s most famous tourist sites while gaining insider access to locations like the U.S. Capitol!
+Teens have the opportunity to meet and advocate with members of Congress, learn from experts on Israel, healthcare, the environment and today’s hottest topics, and do service projects that provide direct aid to those in need in the city.

 Teens participating in Panim el Panim seminars walk away with enhanced skills as a community leader and a greater understanding of civic engagement.
 In addition, these skills will help strengthen your individual or regional Stand UP campaigns!

-- Traditional Panim el Panim integrates Jewish values with political action and community service during a 3 or 4-day seminar in Washington, DC.
+Panim el Panim integrates Jewish values with political action and community service during a 3-day seminar in Washington, DC.
 On Panim el Panim, teens interact with today’s hottest issues, leading experts, Congressional Offices, and outstanding Jewish educators.

 Who can attend?

-These programs are open to all Jewish teens in 10th - 12th grade.
-Teens can sign up for seminars as individual participants without having to be part of a larger delegation.
-Feel free to bring a friend and share the experience together!!
+- These programs are open to all Jewish teens in 10th - 12th grade.
+Teens can sign up for seminars as individual participants or as part of a larger delegation.
+Feel free to bring a friend and share the experience together!

 Are Scholarships Available?